dangerous-tac0s/global_platform_gui/README.md

 ## Known Issues
 - Reader selection doesn't work
 - U2F will be parsed as FIDO2 under installed apps
-- NDEF tiny will install despite throwing an error but won't be reflected as an installed app until you remove and replace the card

 ## Quick Start